IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 With the Callouts Annotation, you can annotate important data points in Category Chart or even customize values in callout boxes based on your logic.
 For example, calculate maximum values in your data source.

-You can find more information on the Callouts Annotation in the link:category-chart-annotation-and-interaction-layers.html#CalloutLayer[Annotations and Interaction Layers topic].
+You can find more information on the Callouts Annotation in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](category-chart-annotation-and-interaction-layers.html#CategoryTooltipLayer)